nitad54448/yappari-5-1/README.md

   <summary>Author</summary>

 ### Author ###
-This program can be used freely and distributed according to CC-BY-NC-SA.
+This program can be used freely and distributed according to CC-BY-NC-ND 4.0.
-It was written in Labview 2023, National Instruments and it includes the JKI toolkits for Labview, © 2023, JKI.
+It was written in Labview 2023, National Instruments and it includes the JKI toolkits for Labview, © 2023, JKI and NI.
 All rights reserved.

 For questions or comments: